Les plantes qui purifient l’air : choisir, placer, entretenir - Verdeia

 Mini-FAQ

-Is a single plant enough to purify a room?
+Is one plant enough to purify a room?

-No. Better to have several well-placed plants + daily ventilation + reduction of pollutant sources.
+No. It’s better to have several well-placed plants + daily ventilation + reducing pollutant sources.

 Can I put them in the bedroom?